 Risk description Strategic goal impacted Business impact Key mitigating actions Stakeholders impacted Information security/ cybersecurity risk (continued) Tools and measures to reduce the likelihood of a successful attack on NEPI Rockcastle infrastructure and speed of recovery in case of incidents: • proactive monitoring tool (Azure Sentinel) to identify and respond to cyber-security incidents; • "Disaster Recovery Plan" extended to include diverse failure scenarios and successfully tested; • VPN infrastructure redesigned to support remote work from home access and multifactor authentication when accessing Company resources; • 3rd party vendors access to the Company environment is secured, audited and recorded; • Single Sign-On and Azure Provisioning (access to all applications and apps is managed in one place); and • Microsoft Secure Score has improved from 52% to above 88%.
 Upgrade and Secure Shopping Mall Network infrastructure new project: changing/redesigning the entire network infrastructure for the whole portfolio, a new Wi-Fi system with additional benefits for consumers, analytics, and potentially tenants, securing technical equipment and enrolling in VPN, securing vendor/service provider access to NEPI Rockcastle systems, standardisation of network equipment and centralised management, updates and antivirus.
-Risk of tenants' default (a) Closing of non-essential shops (i.e., all shops except hypermarket and pharmacies, and in some countries cleaning stores) during Covid-19 lockdown measures as well as expected decreased footfall following reopening and higher operating expenses due to prevention and sanitation measures has and is further anticipated to impact materially our tenants' operations and their financial standing.
+Risk of tenants' default 3 Closing of non-essential shops (i.e., all shops except hypermarket and pharmacies, and in some countries cleaning stores) during Covid-19 lockdown measures as well as expected decreased footfall following reopening and higher operating expenses due to prevention and sanitation measures has and is further anticipated to impact materially our tenants' operations and their financial standing.
 Tenants with weak online presence/multichannel capabilities are most vulnerable.
 Tenants' default would lead to bad debts, high vacancy, depreciation of rental income and portfolio value and in the end a reduction in distributable earnings.
-In the context of the pandemic, litigation with tenants over rent reductions and reliefs might trigger: alteration of the relationship with tenants - decision to reduce business in our locations or to relocate; credit risk - tenants fail to meet their contractual obligations - impact on cashflows and liquidity; additional subsequent regulatory risk (as tenants may file various complaints with various authorities); The Group granted support to tenants for both the lockdown periods and afterward, following the reopening of shopping centers.
+In the context of the pandemic, litigation with tenants over rent reductions and reliefs might trigger: • alteration of the relationship with tenants - decision to reduce business in our locations or to relocate; • credit risk - tenants fail to meet their contractual obligations - impact on cashflows and liquidity; • additional subsequent regulatory risk (as tenants may file various complaints with various authorities); The Group granted support to tenants for both the lockdown periods and afterward, following the reopening of shopping centers.
 Various measures were considered for the preparation and implementation of a strategy in this respect (which includes criteria based on which tenants are rated and managed accordingly).
 In some jurisdictions, the governments decided in the past (and might reiterate if lockdowns are imposed again) significant discounts for lease rents for tenants in need.
 Detailed creditworthiness reviews are performed before signing lease agreements with the tenants.
 All tenants are required to provide cash deposits or bank letters of guarantee, covering rent and operating costs, based on exposure.
 The Group maintains close tenant relationships through its internal leasing team, and tenants' performance is monitored regularly by the asset management team.
 Various indicators such as tenants turnovers and occupancy cost/affordability are assessed monthly, and measures are implemented on a need basis.
-Shareholders Tenants operational, regulatory and other related risks.
-The Group operates across numerous jurisdictions and is therefore subject to a complex compliance environment, as well as diverse governmental and regulatory changes.
+Shareholders Tenants